soundio/sequence-json/README.md

 # Sequence JSON

 A format for representing sequences of timed events in JSON.
-This format is designed to be extensible, as in, it defines a minimal set of events that get music working, but consumers are expected to silently ignore unrecognised event types so that users may also sequence other data.
+This format defines a minimal set of events that get music working, with the objective of supporting applications of the WebAudio and WebMIDI APIs.
+However it is designed to be extensible, as in, consumers are expected to silently ignore unrecognised event types so that users may also sequence their own data.

+## Concepts

-Sequences describe start times and durations in beats.
+The Sequence format describes all times and durations in beats.
 Beat values are arbitrary, and depend on the rate of playback of a sequence.

 ## Example JSON